T0peerakarn/siit-first-meet-2022-registration-system/README.md

 ## Overview

 The SIIT First Meet 2022 Registration Application is a user-friendly tool developed to streamline the check-in process for the event.
-The application allows participants to quickly register by entering their student ID, utilizing Python as the programming language, PySimpleGUI for the user interface, and Google Sheets as the database.
+The application allows participants to quickly register by entering their student ID, utilizing Python as the programming language, PySimpleGUI for the user interface, and Google Sheets as the database linked by ezsheet.

 ## Features